Chemical Fiber Blade

 PASSION provide both industry standard chemical fiber blades and specialty fiber blades to meet specific needs.
 Common types of chemical fiber blade are long strip knife, slotted blade, three-hole blade, etc.

-We provide high-precision chemical fiber blades compatible with all major machinery brands in the chemical fiber industry.
-Below are the machine brands for which we have manufactured chemical fiber blades.
-If your machine brand is not listed, don’t worry—please provide specific blade parameters (such as dimensions, material type, or coating requirements) to receive a customized quote.
+We provide high-precision chemical fiber blades compatible with major machinery brands, including those listed below.
+If your brand is not listed, don’t worry—please provide specific blade parameters (such as dimensions, material type, or coating requirements) for a customized quote.

 Explore Premium Chemical Fiber Blade